-ARGUMENT DESCRIPTION -h,help Review all additional options and their descriptions. -ll LOGLOCATION, loglocation LOGLOCATION Sets the logging location for the connector.
+ARGUMENT DESCRIPTION -h,help Shows this help message and exits. -11 LOGLOCATION,loglocation LOGLOCATION Sets the logging location for the connector.
 The location should exist and be writable by the current.
 A special value of 'stdout' means to log to the console (this happens by default). -c CONFIG, config CONFIG This is the location of the configuration file for the connector.
 This location must be readable and writable by the current user.
 If no config file path is given, the current directory will be used.
-This file is also where some information from each run of the connector may be put (last run time, private oauth, etc.) -v {1,2,3}, verbosity {1,2,3} This is the logging verbosity level where 3 means everything. -n,name Optional - Name of the connector (Option used in order to allow users to configure multiple Intelligence Mailbox connector instances on the same TQ box).
+This file is also where some information from each run of the connector may be put (last run time, private oauth, etc.) -v {1,2,3}, verbosity {1,2,3} This is the logging verbosity level.
+The default setting is 1 (Warning). -n,name Optional - Name of the connector (Option used in order to allow users to configure multiple Intelligence Mailbox connector instances on the same TQ box).